fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 ### Animating in an existing element

 For this requirement we want an element to animate from invisible to visible on page load.
+I can imagine doing this with an image or an alert, for example.
 This is pretty straightforward with CSS only using `@keyframes`, `opacity` and `animation`.

 Check out my [fade in and out on page load with CSS](https://codepen.io/fuzzylogicx/pen/ZNoLQB?editors=1100) codepen.

 ### Animating in a newly added element